Dark Beast (Marvel Comics)

 Dark Beast (Henry Phillip McCoy) is a supervillain appearing in American comic books published by Marvel Comics.
 He is an alternative reality version of Beast.
+This version of the character is a mad scientist and geneticist.

 Publication history

-Dark Beast debuted in of X-Men: Alpha #1 (1995), created by Scott Lobdell and Roger Cruz.
-He appeared in 1986 X-Factor series.
-He appeared in 2004 Astonishing X-Men series.
+Dark Beast debuted in X-Men: Alpha #1 (1995), created by Scott Lobdell and Roger Cruz.
+He appeared in the X-Factor series, as well as the 2004 Astonishing X-Men series.

 Fictional character biography

 Age of Apocalypse

-In the alternate dimension he came from, Hank McCoy was a mad scientist and geneticist working for Mister Sinister in his breeding pens, intent on breeding more powerful mutants according to Apocalypse's "survival of the fittest" ideology.
-Because of Charles Xavier's death, and without being taught ethical science while in the X-Men, McCoy became someone ruthless and evil.
-While Sinister was methodical and rational in his experiments, McCoy found sadistic delight in causing pain to his lab subjects.
-It was the cruelty of his experiments that caused him to be nicknamed "the Beast", both by prisoners and Sinister's Elite Mutant Force.
-McCoy also experimented on himself in order to further his mutation, and gained his ape-like bestial appearance.
-Any mutant that he deemed unworthy was turned into a component of a genetic stew that was used to create Apocalypse's army of Infinites.
+In the alternate dimension he came from, Hank McCoy is a mad scientist and geneticist working for Mister Sinister, intent on breeding more powerful mutants according to Apocalypse's "survival of the fittest" ideology.
+Because of Charles Xavier's death, and without being taught ethical science while in the X-Men, McCoy becomes ruthless, finding delight in causing pain to his lab subjects.
+His cruelty causes him to be nicknamed "the Beast" by prisoners and Sinister's Elite Mutant Force.
+McCoy also experimented on himself in order to further his mutation, gaining a bestial ape-like appearance.
+Any mutant who he deems unworthy is turned into a component of a genetic stew that is used to create Apocalypse's army of Infinites.

-Besides being one of the creators of the Infinites, the Dark Beast also experimented on Blink, Jamie Madrox, Impossible Man, merged all of the Power siblings into one hideous creature, created Tiger Shark, made Nemesis into Holocaust following his defeat at the hands of Magneto, and was also responsible for the creation of Holocaust's lead hunter Wolverine (not to be confused with the X-Men's Wolverine who was known only as Weapon X in that reality).

 Into Earth-616

-With the end of the Age of Apocalypse, the Dark Beast was able to escape into Earth-616 through the M'Kraan Crystal.
-He was believed to have died due to Quicksilver's interference in his set trajectory.
-However, the only damage was that he landed twenty years in the past of Earth-616 without any memory whatsoever.
-He soon met a young Emma Frost, who helped him to regain some of his scattered memories.
-The Dark Beast then set base in Manhattan's subway tunnels, and was responsible for the creation of the Morlocks.
-The characteristics of the experimentation were later recognized by the 616 Mister Sinister as an unauthorized use of his own theories, leading him to order the elimination of the Morlocks.
-Fearing discovery, the Dark Beast continued his operations in secret.
-During this time he also trained Marshall Stone how to control his powers, and set him up as the bounty hunter known as Random.
+Dark Beast escapes from his universe into Earth-616 through the M'Kraan Crystal.
+Presumed dead, he lands twenty years in the past and sustains amnesia.
+Dark Beast soon meets Emma Frost, who helps him regain some of his memories.
+Dark Beast then sets up a base in Manhattan's subway tunnels, where he experiments on the Morlocks.
+Mister Sinister recognizes Dark Beast's actions as an unauthorized use of his own theories, which contributes to him ordering the elimination of the Morlocks.
+Fearing discovery, Dark Beast continues his operations in secret.